in the midday silver

 who is always leaving.

-This project served as an antidote to the introspection and anguish that I was feeling.
-I began to look outside of myself again and reconnect with and find joy in, the beauty of the world around me.
+This project served as an antidote to the anguish that I was feeling.
+Through the making of these images, I began to look outside of myself and reconnect with and find joy in, the beauty of the world around me.
+I found time to breathe through my sadness and the space to slow down and sit with my feelings, whilst not allowing them to swallow me whole.
+My work was my salvation.

-When the world offers these glimmers, it demands we pay attention, drawing us outside of ourselves, and if only for a moment, we are healed, finding reconnection and meaning that allows us to once again, begin.
+When the world offers a glimmer of hope, it demands we pay attention, it draws us outside of ourselves, and for a moment, we are healed, finding reconnection and meaning that allows us to once again, begin.

 These images are printed as archive pigment prints, in editions of 3 at 16 x 20 and 5 at 8 x 10.